frankychung/reason-dojo-snake/README.md

 Snake!

+* Arrow keys to change direction
 * Game over if you run into the wall or your own tail
 * Put an apple somewhere on the map and eat them to grow longer lol
+* Press space to pause or start over from game over state

 We'll be using Reprocessing.
 Check out the docs here: https://schmavery.github.io/reprocessing/index.html